zmuda44/travel-blog/README.md

 ## Project Description

 The Travel blog was originally a collaborative project.
-Please see link for details. https://github.com/donnacancode/nomadnotes
+See link for details, and please take note of my contributions to both backend and frontend. https://github.com/donnacancode/nomadnotes

 ![Screenshot](./client/src/assets/screenshot.png)